The Art of Listening in Coaching for Better Results

 - Empathetic Listening: This goes deeper than active and reflective listening.
 It's about truly understanding the client's perspective and feelings without judgment.
 An empathetic listener provides a safe, compassionate space for clients to explore their emotions and challenges.

-Barriers to Effective Listening in Coaching
+What are the barriers to Effective Listening in Coaching?

 Despite its importance, listening can be impeded by various barriers, which coaches must be mindful of and strive to overcome: